IsaacCavallaro/IsaacCavallaro_T1A2/readme.md

 # Slidedeck

-A link to the slide presentation can be found here
+A link to the slide presentation can be found [here](https://github.com/IsaacCavallaro/IsaacCavallaro_T1A2/blob/master/Presentation/portfolio-slide-presentation.pdf).

 # Tech Stack